Chief Electrical Inspector issues safety guidelines

-As part of the safety practices, it has been advised to use only ISI marked electrical appliances, replace damaged electrical components, installing earth leakage circuit breaker at the main supply point, contacting the officials of Tangedco to trim tree branches where overhead electricity lines are present.
+The public is advised to use only ISI-marked electrical appliances, replace damaged electrical components, instal earth leakage circuit breaker at the main supply point, contact the officials of Tangedco to trim tree branches where overhead power lines are present.

 You have reached your limit for free articles this month.